I tried to organize the local LLM situation in 2026

 | Llama 3.3 | General chat | 1B–405B | Meta proprietary | 128k context |

-Released in April 2025, the Qwen3 series significantly changed the local LLM landscape.
-Compared to the previous generation Qwen2.5, performance has improved even with the same parameter count.
-Roughly speaking, Qwen3-1.7B delivers performance equivalent to Qwen2.5-3B, and Qwen3-14B delivers performance equivalent to Qwen2.5-32B.
+The Qwen3 series, released in April 2025, significantly changed the local LLM landscape.
+Compared to the previous generation Qwen2.5, performance has improved even at the same parameter count.
+To put it simply, Qwen3-1.7B delivers performance equivalent to Qwen2.5-3B, and Qwen3-14B delivers performance equivalent to Qwen2.5-32B.
 In other words, you can now get equivalent quality with less VRAM.

 Qwen3 includes Dense models (0.6B–32B) and MoE models (30B-A3B, 235B-A22B).
-Notably, Qwen3-30B-A3B has a MoE configuration where only 3B out of a total of 30B parameters are active, and it can run on 16GB VRAM.
+In particular, Qwen3-30B-A3B has a total of 30B parameters but uses a MoE configuration where only 3B are effectively active, making it operable with 16GB VRAM.
 It's a strong option if you prioritize cost efficiency.
-It supports 119 languages and has high Japanese language performance, firmly inheriting the Japanese language strengths of Qwen2.5.
+With support for 119 languages, Japanese performance is also high, carrying on the strength of Qwen2.5's Japanese capabilities.

-Also, Qwen3-Coder, released in July 2025, uses a MoE configuration that activates only 35B out of 480B total parameters, and has recorded a score on SWE-Bench Verified comparable to Claude Sonnet 4.
-However, running it locally as an individual is currently not realistic (requires 290GB VRAM).
-We'll have to wait for future releases of smaller Coder-specific variants.
+Also, Qwen3-Coder, released in July 2025, uses a MoE configuration that activates only 35B of its 480B total parameters and has recorded scores comparable to Claude Sonnet 4 on SWE-Bench Verified.
+However, running this locally as an individual is not currently realistic (requires 290GB VRAM).
+We'll have to wait for future releases of smaller Coder-specialized variants.

-Personally, I think Qwen series is a good entry point if you're just getting started with local LLMs.
+Personally, I think starting with the Qwen series is the best approach if you're new to local LLMs.

-On January 19, 2026, GLM-4.7-Flash from Tsinghua University was released and is attracting attention in overseas AI communities.
-With a MoE configuration of 30B total parameters (3B active), it has recorded a high SWE-bench score of 59.2% (approximately 2.7 times that of Qwen2.5-Coder).
+On January 19, 2026, GLM-4.7-Flash from Tsinghua University was released and has been attracting attention in overseas AI communities.
+With a MoE configuration of 30B total parameters (3B active), it has recorded a high score of 59.2% on SWE-bench (approximately 2.7 times that of Qwen2.5-Coder).

-The reasons it's getting attention are as follows:
+The reasons for the attention are as follows:

-- OpenAI/Claude API compatible, immediately usable with existing tools (Cursor, etc.)
+- Compatible with OpenAI/Claude API, immediately compatible with existing tools (Cursor, etc.)

 - Extremely low API pricing (input $0.07/1M, output $0.40/1M)

-Local execution is also easy, and it has been confirmed to work with llama.cpp and text-generation-webui.
-It looks set to become a strong option for personal local environments alongside Qwen2.5-Coder.
+Local execution is also easy, with confirmed operation on llama.cpp and text-generation-webui.
+Along with Qwen2.5-Coder, it looks set to be a strong option for personal local environments.

 Notes for Japanese Language Environments

-One thing that matters here is Japanese language performance.
-Many of the above models are primarily trained on English, and there are strengths and weaknesses when using them in Japanese.
+A concern here is Japanese language performance.
+Many of the models above were trained primarily on English, and there are pros and cons to using them in Japanese.

 | Model | Japanese Performance | Notes |